GeethaDevi-Nandikolla/GeethaDevi-Nandikolla/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through GitHub
 - 😄 Pronouns: Geetha
-- ⚡ Fun fact: I am an Angle
+- ⚡ Fun fact: I am an Angel

 <!---
 GeethaDevi-Nandikolla/GeethaDevi-Nandikolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.